apache/airflow-site/CONTRIBUTE.md

     preview-landing-pages Starts the web server with preview of the website build-landing-pages   Builds a landing pages
-    prepare-theme         Prepares and copies files needed for the proper functioning of the sphinx theme. shell                 Start shell
-    build-image           Build a Docker image with a environment install-node-deps     Download all the Node dependencies
+    prepare-theme         Prepares and copies files needed for the proper functioning of the sphinx theme. install-node-deps     Download all the Node dependencies
     check-site-links      Checks if the links are correct in the website lint-css              Lint CSS files
     lint-js               Lint Javascript files
-    cleanup               Delete the virtual environment in Docker stop                  Stop the environment
     help                  Display usage

 ### How to add a new blogpost